csm_indonesien_friede_225.1008_02_3c4e1c7f7f.jpg

 In its service area, GMIT established support and prevention teams for victims of sexualized violence and human trafficking in ten parishes.
 In West Java, the GMIT was able to work with the Muslim civil society organization Sapa Institute to establish contact with the Islamic Union of Indonesia, which includes fundamentalist groups.
 This enabled it to expand its education and awareness-raising activities on the issue of gender-based violence.

-The new law on the criminalization of sexual violence in Indonesia, which was passed in 2022, was implemented thanks in part to the tireless lobbying work of our partners.
-GKP, PERUATI and PGI and their intensive interfaith networking work.
-In addition, a draft law was introduced in West Java that provides for the creation of integrated services for women, children and migrant workers.
+The new law on the criminalization of sexual violence in Indonesia, which was passed in 2022, was achieved thanks in part to the tireless lobbying work of our partner organizations GKP, PERUATI and PGI and their intensive interfaith networking.
+In addition, a bill was introduced in West Java that provides for the creation of integrated services for women, children and migrant workers.

 In Sabah, Malaysia, 746 children of illegalized Indonesian migrant workers, who are excluded from public schools due to their parents' lack of residency rights, attended classes at the five community learning centers of the BCCM.
-42 new teachers were trained.
-67 people, consisting of teachers and employees of educational institutions in Bandung and the surrounding area, learned how to prevent sexualized violence in schools in training sessions, as did 60 primary and secondary school students.
+18 girls and 20 boys completed their education at a Community Learning Center, which corresponds to the level of junior high school in Indonesia.

 Indonesia, Malaysia, Hong Kong